ldv-klever/klever/docs/dev_env_model_specs.rst

       ["%ret%, "%struct%"]
     - Labels to save or send data.
     - Yes
+  * - savepoints
+    - It is a map from savepoint names to their descriptions.
+      {"name": {...}}
+    - Savepoints are used at decomposition, and they are considered in the following sections in detail.
+      Any action can have this attribute, but it must be the first one in the process.
+      All savepoints across all environment model processes should have unique names.
+      You should use short names for savepoints as they are shown in the web-interface.
+      Savepoint descriptions are considered below.
+    - Not
   * - require
     - The object has *processes* and *actions* attributes.
       The latter lists actions required for this one.